lokeshpara/Basic-python/Homework2/README.md

 ![Scatter Plots Matrix](scatter_plots_all_features.png)

+**Matrix Layout and Interpretation:**
+- The matrix is a 4x4 grid showing all possible feature combinations
+- Diagonal plots show the distribution of each feature
+- Upper and lower triangles show the same relationships from different perspectives
+- Each scatter plot represents the relationship between two features

+**Species Representation:**
+- Setosa: Represented by circles (o)
+- Versicolor: Represented by squares (s)
+- Virginica: Represented by diamonds (D)
+- Each species is color-coded for easy identification

+**Key Patterns Observed:**
+- Petal measurements show stronger correlations than sepal measurements
+- Setosa species forms distinct clusters in most plots
+- Versicolor and Virginica show some overlap in certain feature combinations
+- Clear linear relationships visible in petal-related measurements

+**Technical Details:**
+- Plot Size: 10x8 inches
+- Color Palette: Set2 for clear species distinction
+- Grid Lines: Enabled for better measurement reference
+- Marker Size: Optimized for visibility
+- Transparency: Set to 0.8 for better overlap visualization

 ### 2. Strongest Correlation Plot
 This plot shows the scatter plot of the most strongly correlated feature pair: